anlsys/valgrind/taskgrind/README.md

 You need a Clang>=17.x for this step.
 ```
 cd valgrind/taskgrind/runtimes-tools/ompt/
-mkdir build
+mkdir build && cd build
 CC=clang CXX=clang++ cmake ..
 make
 ```
-No need to install the OMPT plugin, Taskgrind reads directly to 'valgrind/taskgrind/runtimes-tools/ompt/build'
+Installation of the OMPT plugin is not supported yet

 # Usage
 ## Dev mode
 ```
 cd valgrind/taskgrind
 make
+make -C tests
-../vg-in-place --tool=taskgrind tests/test.exe
+../vg-in-place --tool=taskgrind tests/...
 ```

-The function `void task_fini(void)` in `task.c` is run at the end of execution: add manually analyses here.
+The function `void task_fini(void)` in `task.c` run at the end of execution: add analyses here.
 Some code may be buggy at the moment, don't blindly trust generated data structures.
 You may want to dump generated data structures to dot files with
 ```